cillosis/iceberg/README.md

 Why Another Framework?
 ----------------------

 Many of the frameworks I have used are either extremely full featured and designed for *almost* every possible use case, or blindingly simple and designed to get out of your way (which isn't always a bad thing).
-I created Iceberg as a middle ground that provides just enough features to make my life easier, but not too many that small to mid-size projects don't suffer from complexity and bloat.
+I created Iceberg as a middle ground that provides just enough features to make my life easier, but not too many that small to mid-size projects suffer from complexity and bloat.
 This framework is not designed to be for **everyone** or **everything**.
 If this project fits your needs, great!
 If not, there are plenty of fantastic alternatives.

 Getting Started
 ---------------